Barnstaple: Barnstaple Castle

-Barnstaple Castle, founded in the 11th or 12th century and first mentioned the 12th century, may derive from Juhel (Joel) of Totnes in the early 12th century.
+Barnstaple Castle, founded in the 11th or 12th century and first mentioned in the 12th century, may derive from Juhel (Joel) of Totnes in the early 12th century.
 King Stephen granted the castle to Henry de Tracy, a supporter of his.
 In the 12th century, stone buildings were built over the motte, possibly during Henry de Tracy's tenure.
 The castle descended through his family to another Henry de Tracy, who held the castle in 1228 when Henry III ordered the Sheriff of Devon to make sure its walls did not exceed 10 ft in height.
 By the death of the last Henry de Tracey in 1274, the castle had begun to decay.
 An inquisition of 1281 found that building materials had been removed from the castle without permission; by 1326 it was a ruin.
 Part of the castle walls blew down in a storm in 1601.

 The Neo-Gothic Manor of Tawstock, originally Tawstock House, is two miles south of Barnstaple.
 It replaced an earlier Tudor mansion, built in 1574 but lost to a fire in 1787.